Live suggestions

 autocomplete="off"

-is needed to prevent browsers from also showing live suggestions based on your browser history.
+attribute is needed to prevent browsers from also showing live suggestions based on your browser history.
 If you do not set this attribute, the browser's suggestions will interfere with the suggestions coming from Pandosearch.

 The rest of the code is a <script>

-element with the JavaScript needed to listen to keyboard events, fetch API data, and finally convert this data to clickable HTML elements.
+element with the JavaScript needed to listen to keyboard events, fetch API data, and finally convert this data to clickable HTML elements:

-var input = document.getElementById("suggest");
+const input = document.getElementById('search-input');

 };